Top 10 Highest Dividend Paying SACCO In Kenya [2023]

 The SACCO Societies Regulatory Authority (SASRA) has published its 2023 list of licensed SACCOs in the country.
 But other than certification, most people are interested in the highest dividend paying SACCO in Kenya.

-As of 2022, the highest dividend paying SACCO in the country was Nyati SACCO, with a 21% dividend share on capital and an 11% payout on members’ savings or deposits.
+By the end of 2022, the highest dividend paying SACCO in the country was Nyati SACCO, with a 21% dividend share on capital and an 11.3% payout on members’ savings or deposits.

-Completing the top 5 list are Magadi SACCO, Tower SACCO, Mombasa Port SACCO, and TransNation SACCO.
-Other than TransNation SACCO, which had an 18% dividend share on capital, the others had a 20% payout which is fantastic.
+Completing the top 5 list are Magadi SACCO, Tower SACCO, Mombasa Port SACCO, and Yetu SACCO.
+Other than Yetu SACCO, which had an 18% dividend share on capital, the others had a 20% payout which is fantastic.

-Other SACCOs making the top 10 list are Biashara SACCO, Bandari SACCO, Mafanikio SACCO, Hazina SACCO, and the Kenya National Police DT SACCO in the same order.
+Other SACCOs making the top 10 list are Bandari SACCO, Olin SACCO, Unison SACCO, IG SACCO, and Winas SACCO in the same order.
+All these SACCOs had a dividend payout of at least 15%, which explains the ranking.

 I’ll discuss all these SACCOs in detail to enable you to identify the best-paying option for you and make an investment decision.
 Overall, here’s what I’ll discuss: